philipclare/philipclare.com/content/publication/clare-2016/index.md

 ---
-abstract: Background Recent research has not supported the idea that parental supply of alcohol to adolescents prevents later alcohol-related harm.
+abstract: "Background Recent research has not supported the idea that parental supply of alcohol to adolescents prevents later alcohol-related harm.
 Yet the specific role of parental supply in shaping patterns of drinking over time remains unclear.
   This study investigated the role of parental supply of alcohol in patterns of drinking across adolescence, and assessed whether that role remained consistent over time.
 Method Using a longitudinal cohort of 1927 adolescents (mean age 12.9 years),